The French Gut project

 • University of Copenhagen, Denmark

 • Technical University of Denmark

-• MetaGenoPolis at the National Research Institute for Agriculture, Food and the Environment (INRAE), France
+• MetaGenoPolis at the National Institute for Agricultural Research (INRAE), France

 • but also other countries join the project: Latvia, the Netherlands, Germany, Spain, Finland, Norway, Estonia.